Saeed bin Tahnun Al Nahyan

-Sheikh Saeed bin Tahnun Al Nahyan was the Ruler of Abu Dhabi, one of the Trucial States which today form the United Arab Emirates (UAE), from 1845 to 1855.
+Sheikh Saeed bin Tahnun Al Nahyan was the ruler of Abu Dhabi, one of the Trucial States which today form the United Arab Emirates (UAE), from 1845 to 1855.

 Accession

 Saeed acceded following the murder of his uncle, Sheikh Khalifa bin Shakhbut Al Nahyan.
-The murder led to a period of fighting for the leadership of the Bani Yas, with Sheikh Khalifa's maternal nephew and murderer, Isa bin Khalid al-Falahi attempting to take power but being himself killed by Dhiyab bin Isa.
-Khalid bin Isa then took Dhiyab's life and fled to Sharjah, leaving two influential leaders of the Bani Yas, Mohammed bin Humaid and Rashid bin Fadhil, to remove a claimant to the fort of Abu Dhabi, one of Khalifa's brothers, and nominate a son of the former leader Tahnun bin Shakhbut Al Nahyan, Saeed bin Tahnun.
+The murder led to a period of fighting for the leadership of the Bani Yas, with Sheikh Khalifa's maternal nephew and murderer, Isa bin Khalid Al Falahi attempting to take power but being himself killed by Dhiyab bin Isa.
+Khalid bin Isa then murdered Dhiyab and fled to Sharjah, leaving two influential leaders of the Bani Yas, Mohammed bin Humaid and Rashid bin Fadhil, to remove a claimant to the fort of Abu Dhabi, one of Khalifa's brothers, and nominate a son of the former leader Tahnun bin Shakhbut Al Nahyan, Saeed bin Tahnun.

-Saeed arrived to Abu Dhabi to a smooth accession, supported by his two influential sponsors as well as approved of by the British.
-He quickly moved to quell a disturbance among the formerly secessionist Qubaisat and brought them to Abu Dhabi, stripped their boats and compelled them to pay their debts, return to the rule of Abu Dhabi and additionally pay a fine.
+Saeed arrived in Abu Dhabi to a smooth accession, supported by his two influential sponsors as well as the approval of the British.
+Additionally, he contracted an early alliance with Sharjah and Ras Al Khaimah's dynastically-inclined ruler, Sultan bin Saqr Al Qasimi, his Uncle's old adversary but an ally against the Saudi presence looming in Buraimi.

+He quickly moved to quell a disturbance in 1849 among the formerly secessionist Qubaisat and brought them to Abu Dhabi, stripped their boats and compelled them to pay their debts, return to the rule of Abu Dhabi and additionally pay a fine.